chengang/mbstring_enhanced/README.md

 How to use
 ----------
-1. install autoconf and php-devel.
+1. Install autoconf and php-devel.
 2. `cd mbstring_enhanced && phpize`
 3. `./configure`
 4. `make`